Blog / Marketing

 4. Use PPC data to inform SEO, keywords that convert in ads are worth targeting organically

-The recommended split: 60-70% to SEO, 30-40% to PPC.
+Based on our experience working with HVAC contractors, the recommended starting split is 60-70% to SEO, 30-40% to PPC.
 Adjust based on your market competition and how quickly you need results.

 Geographic Factors